 prices cary between $17 – $500

-Now, the last item in the easel guide (but not least).
+Now, the last item in this painting easels guide (but not least).
 Nearly all who go to art school experience bench easels at some point.
 What is great about bench easels is that it is an easel and chair all in one.
 However, it does not allow for the option to stand up and use as an easel.
-In my opinion, it is important to be able to stand up painting.
+In my opinion, it is important to be able to have the option to stand up when painting.
 Though you might find it useful in times when you need to sit in order to paint.

 Prices can range between $200 – $400